Looking for a fast and easy gift for Christmas? A quilted Christmas mug rug would be perfect and this tutorial to make one takes no time at all.

 Fast and Easy Christmas Mug Rug Tutorial

-Does this look like the same mug rug as yesterday?
-It is, just in different fabrics and a different flower in the center.
-I’ll share a fast and easy tutorial with you.
-What I really like about mug rugs is that they are a great way to try out a new block, play around with your quilting and have something cute to show for it…….or give it as a gift!
+What is really fun about making mug rugs is that they are a great way to try out a new block, play around with your quilting or applique and have something cute to show it.
+These make wonderful gifts also.

 There isn’t a set size for mug rugs….I make some smaller and some larger.
 This one starts out with a 6 inch block.